logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

   </figure>
 </p>

-As a next step, you need to create an access policy to give Hopsworks.ai permissions to manage clusters in your organization's AWS account.
-By default, Hopsworks.ai is automating all steps required to launch a new Hopsworks cluster.
+As a next step, you need to create an access policy to give [managed.hopsworks.ai](https://managed.hopsworks.ai) permissions to manage clusters in your organization's AWS account.
+By default, [managed.hopsworks.ai](https://managed.hopsworks.ai) is automating all steps required to launch a new Hopsworks cluster.
 If you want to limit the required AWS permissions, see [restrictive-permissions](restrictive_permissions.md).

 Copy the permission JSON from the instructions: